Executive burnout recovery through deep rest and resilience

 4. Communication suffers

-Burnout can reduce patience, listening, empathy, and presence.
+Burnout reduces patience, listening, empathy, and presence.

 5. Culture absorbs the leader's stress